windsting/json2lua/README.md

 # json2lua

-A command-line utlity to convert JSON to LUA, meaning from a `.json` file to a `.lua` file.
+A cli utility AND package to convert JSON to LUA, meaning from a `.json` file to a `.lua` file.

 ![demo-gif](https://github.com/windsting/json2lua/raw/master/asset/json2lua-demo.gif)